EdDataScienceEES/tutorial-HeleneEngler/index.md

 ### 3.1 Setting a Research Question
 Determining a research question and setting a hypothesis before the statistical analysis of your data is always imperative for good science.
 It ensures a structured, focused work flow and reduces the risk of *researcher bias* and *significance chasing* (=  the misuse of data analysis to find patterns in data that can be presented as statistically significant, which increases type 1 errors).

 In this tutorial we will analyse a data on plant traits collected around the world.
-The data set includes height meaurements of several plant specimen from around the world and some connected environmental information, such as the locations rainfall, average temperature or the leaf areas indey measured at the plants location.
+The data set includes height meaurements of several plant specimen and some connected environmental information, such as the locations rainfall, average temperature or the leaf area index measured at the plants location.
 You can download the plant_traits CSV file [here](https://github.com/EdDataScienceEES/tutorial-HeleneEngler/blob/master/Inputs/plant_traits.csv) and import it into a new R script.
 A bit of preliminary analysis shows that the plant traits data set contains 18 observations (including plant height) for 178 different plant specimen.

 ```